 Clinical Assessment of Anatomical Landmarks of the Shoulder for Safe Intramuscular Injections.
 A Cross-Sectional Study among Adult Patients

-Sex-Based Differences in Shoulder Landmarks for Safe Deltoid Injections
+Shoulder Anatomical Landmarks for Safe IM Injections

 Authors